dantenetwork/cadence-contracts/README.md

 # Smart contracts for cadence
 Smart contracts that provide some of the basic functions of the dante protocol stack for Omnichains.

-Switch to the [demo-video](https://github.com/dantenetwork/cadence-contracts/tree/demo-video) branch to try a Demo.

 ## Version : 0.0.1

 This repository contains examples of contracts that are useful when deploying, managing, and/or using an DANTE network.
 They are provided for reference purposes: